-- Mr. H. Yau

-Assessor, City of Calgary

-Assessor, City of Calgary
+Assessor, City of Calgary Mr. H. Yau

-- Mr. R. Ford Assessor, City of Calgary
+Assessor, City of Calgary Mr. R. Ford

-Board's Decision in Respect of Procedural or Jurisdictional Matters:
+Procedural or Jurisdictional Matters:

-- [1] Neither party objected to the composition of the Board as introduced at the hearing. - [2] The Board notes an executed Agent Authorization Form present in the file. - [3] All disclosure materials were received in a timely fashion, as mandated by the Act. - [4] There were no preliminary issues raised by either party. - [5] Upon request, the Board agreed to carry forward the Capitalization Rate (cap rate) arguments and evidence presented by both parties from "lead file" #76676, common to the subject complaint heard by the Board that same day. - [6] Upon request, the Board also agreed to carry forward the "flood effects" arguments and evidence presented by both parties from "lead file" #76617, common to the subject complaint heard by the Board that same week.
+- Neither party objected to the composition of the Board as introduced at the hearing.
+[1] - The Board notes an executed Agent Authorization Form present in the file.
+[2] - All disclosure materials were received in a timely fashion (except as noted in paragraph [3] 4 below), as legislated under the Act. - The Respondent raised a preliminary matter prior to the commencement of the hearing [4] relative to an email disclosure from the Complainant to the City dated May 5, 2014, which failed to include the attachment referenced in the email.
+To be included in the attachment were photos of the subject, which the Respondent requested be excluded as evidence at the hearing.
+The Complainant immediately conceded to this request, and the Board carried forward with the merit portion of the hearing. - [5] This is the "lead file" from which the Capitalization Rate (cap rate) arguments and evidence presented by both parties were carried forward to other complaints heard that same week by this panel. - Upon request, the Board also agreed to carry forward the "flood effects" arguments and [6] evidence presented by both parties from "lead file" #76617, heard by the Board that same week.